 Thank you for supporting Children’s Mercy!
 We will be in touch to share our appreciation with the organizers of your fundraiser and let you know how your donation is helping improve the care of patients at Children’s Mercy.

 For more information about special events or promotions, please

-Megan Stock, Manager of Philanthropic Community Engagement and Events
+Megan Stock, Assistant Director of Philanthropic Community Engagement & Events

 Phone: (816) 701-4599